 - Department of Health: Climate — Includes information on climate change impacts to health in terms of air quality, water, extreme heat, shellfish safety, and agriculture, as well as additional resources.

-- Department of Natural Resources: Climate — Discusses accessing species vulnerability and assessing natural areas resiliency.
+- Department of Natural Resources: Climate — Discusses assessing species vulnerability and natural areas resiliency.

 National and International

-- American Planning Association: Climate Change Policy Guide — Includes policies that be used to help formulate position statements, legislative recommendations, and other policy-based actions
+- American Planning Association: Climate Change Policy Guide — Includes policies that can be used to help formulate position statements, legislative recommendations, and other policy-based actions.

 - Center for Climate and Energy Solutions (C2ES) — Offers a comprehensive collection of scientific and public policy information regarding climate change to encourage innovative programs and solutions.

 - Rocky Mountain Institute: The Carbon-Free City Handbook (2019) — Includes 22 actions and associated resources for cities interested in moving toward climate-neutrality.

 - United Nations (UN)

 - Climate Action — Portal for all UN climate change-related programs, actions, and knowledge.

 - Intergovernmental Panel on Climate Change — Seen as the definitive source of mainstream scientific consensus on climate science and projections of climate change impacts.